Adapting your vehicle

 Adapting a vehicle for lower body disabilities

-If you've lost the use of one of your legs or have reduced usage in one leg, the adaptations you may consider include:
+If you've lost the use of one of your legs or have less usage in one leg, the adaptations you may consider include:

-- an automatic transmission car, which does not require the use of a clutch
+- an automatic transmission car which does not need the use of a clutch

 - moving the accelerator on an automatic car to the left side of the foot brake if you have a right leg disability

 - a semi-automatic clutch which allows you to use a manual gearbox without clutch pedals

 If you've lost the use of both legs, you may consider adaptations like: